 University of Tasmania Medicine Summary

 The University of Tasmania is an undergraduate medical degree.
 A limited number of Bachelor of Medical Research degree graduates from UTAS may be accepted, but most places in UTAS's medical school are for school leavers.
-All applicants need to complete the UMAT (even Bachelor of Medical Research graduates).
+All applicants need to complete the UMAT now UCAT (even Bachelor of Medical Research graduates).

 Scroll down to see the available entry paths to the University of Tasmania medical degree.

 There are 3 possible paths to medicine at the University of Tasmania.